 “When It Comes to Success at Work, EQ Eats IQ for Breakfast” – Chris Myers, Forbes June 2018

-The birth of the term ‘Emotional Intelligence’ (EQ) served as a missing link in the shocking finding that people with average IQ but high EQ perform better than those with higher IQs but lower EQ.
-People with high levels of emotional intelligence are able to foster stronger relationships, have greater career success and more effective leadership skills.
+The birth of the term “Emotional Intelligence” (EQ) served as a missing link in the shocking finding that people with average IQs but high EQs perform better than those with higher IQs but lower EQs.
+People with high levels of emotional intelligence are able to foster stronger relationships, have greater career success, and have more effective leadership skills.

-You’re able to control impulsive feelings and behaviours, manage your emotions in healthy ways, take initiative, follow through on commitments, and adapt to changing circumstances.
+You’re able to control impulsive feelings and behaviors, manage your emotions in healthy ways, take initiative, follow through on commitments, and adapt to changing circumstances.